NamanChordia07/Recruitment-CTF-Questions/Reversing/Stringy Challenge - II/ReadME.md

 # STRINGy Challenge - II

 Welcome back, intrepid reverse engineers!
 In Part 2 of our challenge series, we've upped the ante.
-This time, it's a bit tricky with some hexadecimal encoding.
+This time, it's a bit tricky with some **0x** encoding.
 Have you solved the first one?

 ## Solution